RECYCLING/RECOVERY OF CONSTRUCTION AND DEMOLITION WASTE

 Processing methodology

-"a) Waste produced by Section F of the NACE Rev.2 code as mentioned in Annex I, Section 2, of the same regulation:
+a) waste produced by section F of the NACE Rev.2 code as cited in Annex I, section 2, of the same regulation:

-b) The total of the waste category (from all economic activities):
+b) the total of the waste category (of all economic activities):

-12.1 – Mineral waste from construction and demolition as per Annex III of the aforementioned regulation.”
+12.1 – Mineral waste from construction and demolition in accordance with Annex III of the aforementioned regulation ”.

 Update frequency